-Bullying represents a crisis not only for individuals, but also within relationships between targets, peers, families, organizations and the larger community.
-Effective responses to bullying need to address both its impacts and root causes, while holding perpetrators of bullying meaningfully accountable for their actions.
-This workshop will push beyond attitudes and responses that rely solely on isolation and punishment and move towards more restorative responses.
-Participants will develop skills to put a stop to bullying behavior while strengthening individuals and groups to prevent future harm.
+Bullying is harmful not only for individuals, but it also negatively impacts the relationships among targets, peers, families, organizations, and the community.
+Effective responses to bullying need to address both its impacts and root causes, while also holding perpetrators of bullying meaningfully accountable for their actions.
+This workshop explores restorative processes that move beyond attitudes and responses to bullying that rely solely on isolation and punishment.
+Participants will develop the skills needed to put a stop to bullying behaviour, while also strengthening individuals and groups to prevent future harm.

 - The Roots of Bullying